Linda Gail Lewis

 Linda Gail Lewis (born July 18, 1947) is an American singer, songwriter and pianist.
-She has recorded with Stephen Ackles, Van Morrison, and with her brother, Jerry Lee Lewis.
-She also has recorded with her two daughters, MaryJean Ferguson and Annie Marie Dolan, in a group called the Lewis 3.
-She is married to Eddie Braddock, former Stax promotions director.
+She has recorded with her brother Jerry Lee Lewis, as well as Van Morrison, Robbie Fulks, Wanda Jackson, Melanie, Dale Watson, Mitch Ryder and Robert Gordon.
+She also has recorded with her two daughters, Mary Jean Ferguson and Annie Marie Lewis, in a group called the Lewis 3.